Home » What we do

 Category Archives: What we do

 SRS awards two prizes: the biennial Book Award and the annual Graduate Student Essay Prize.
-Please scroll down to find out details about the winners of the two prizes, and their outstanding work.
+Please scroll down for submission details and past winners.

 The Society for Romanian Studies invites nominations for the Fifth Biennial SRS Book Prize awarded for the best scholarly book published in English in the humanities or social sciences, on any subject relating to Romania or Moldova and their diasporas.
 To be eligible, books must have been published between 1 January 2017 and 31 December 2018 as indicated by the copyright date.
 Books may be in any academic field, with a predominant focus on Romanian or Moldovan subject matter (including subjects relating to the activities of non-Romanian ethnic groups on Romanian or Moldovan territory).
 Edited books, translations, reprints or new editions of works published before 2017, and non-scholarly books are not eligible.